jim-easterbrook/Photini/src/doc/manual/flickr.rst

 Unlike some other Flickr uploaders, Photini uses the descriptive metadata you've created to set Flickr's title, description and tags.
 This means you don't have to retype all that information!

-Note that the Flickr upload tab is only enabled if you have installed python-flickrapi.
+Note that the Flickr upload tab is only enabled if you have installed some extra software packages.
-See :ref:`installation <installation-flickr>` for more detail.
+See :ref:`installation <installation-optional>` for more detail.

 .. image:: ../images/screenshot_22.png